Non-faithful representations of surface groups into SL(2,C) which kill no simple closed curve: Smooth Points of Character Varieties: A theorem of Goldman.

 The character variety $X({\mathcal F})$ is a subset of some affine space $\bc^n$ but is not in general a manifold.
 Recall that a function defined on an subset of affine space is {\em smooth} if there is some extension to a open neighborhood which is smooth.
-The local inverse of $X_{\mathcal S}$ is smooth because $f$ is a local diffeomorphism and the map $\theta_{(A,B)}^{-1}$ is a smooth function of $A,B$ and a point in ${\mathbb C}^4$. \end{proof}
+The local inverse of $X_{\mathcal S}$ is smooth because $f$ is a local diffeomorphism and the map $\psi$ of \ref{l:theta} is smooth. \end{proof}

-The next result is an immediate consequence of Lemma \ref{RSlemma} and provides a local section of the character map $X:R({\mathcal F})\longrightarrow X({\mathcal F})$ defined on a neighborhood of the character of an irreducible representation .
+The next result is an immediate consequence of Lemma \ref{RSlemma} and provides a local section of the character map $X:R({\mathcal F})\longrightarrow X({\mathcal F})$ defined on a neighborhood of the character of an irreducible representation.
 The image of this section is an open set in some $\mathcal S$-good representation variety. \begin{theorem} Suppose ${\mathcal F}$ is a finitely generated free group of rank at least $2$ and $x_0\in X({\mathcal F})$ is the character of an irreducible representation.
 Then $x_0$ is a smooth point of the character variety $X({\mathcal F})$.
 Moreover there is a neighborhood $U\subset X({\mathcal F})$ of $x_0$ and free generating set ${\mathcal S}$ of ${\mathcal F}$ and an open set $V\subset R_{\mathcal S}({\mathcal F})$ such that $X_V:V\longrightarrow U$ is a diffeomorphism. \end{theorem}

 \begin{lemma}[irreducibility is detected by punctured tori] Suppose $\Sigma$ is an orientable surface of genus $g\ge2$ and $\rho\in R(\pi_1\Sigma)$ is irreducible.
 Then there is a once punctured torus $T\subset \Sigma$ such that $\rho|\pi_1T$ is irreducible.
 The boundary of $T$ is an essential simple closed curve $C$ and $\trace(\rho(C))\ne 2$. \end{lemma}